1. How does the IMNIS initiative work?

 11. How long is each IMNIS program?

 A formal IMNIS program is one year (12 months) in duration from the date the mentor and mentee are matched.

 12. How often do IMNIS Mentees and Mentors meet?

 IMNIS requires a one hour per month time commitment over the year to ensure there is an opportunity to build rapport and facilitate effective mentoring.

 13. Do IMNIS Mentees and Mentors receive training?

 14. What is the overall time commitment per IMNIS program?

-There are also five state-level events (2 hours in duration).
+There are also networking events (2 hours in duration).
 All IMNIS participants are strongly encouraged to attend these events and participate fully, although we appreciate sometimes schedules may not allow.

 15. Do IMNIS Mentors or Mentees get paid?